akavity/wildberries-appium/readme.md

 * Test 6.
 Select a currency.
 * Test 7.
 Add a product to favorite.
 * Test 8.
 Remove the product from favorite.
+* Test 9.
+Increase quantity of products in the basket.
+* Test 10.
+Decrease quantity of products in the basket.

 ## Technologies: